adidoesnt/flow.er-docs/docs/system-architecture/architecure-diagram.md

 - The architecture is more difficult to develop quickly, as it requires more planning and coordination.
 - There are more technologies to learn, which can be overwhelming for new developers.

+#### ORM/ODM Selection

+For non-relational data, such as the user credentials, the proposed architecture uses [Mongoose](https://mongoosejs.com/).

+The benefits of using Mongoose are:

+- It abstracts away the complexity of the native MongoDB driver.
+- Using libraries like TypeGoose, it can generate TypeScript types for the MongoDB models and provide type-safety at the repository level.

+The drawbacks of using Mongoose are:

+- It is a third-party library, and not directly maintained by the creators of MongoDB.
+In rare cases, this may result in compatibility issues.
+- TypeGoose is not as mature as some other libraries, resulting in less community support.

+For relational data, such as the project, task, and notification data, the proposed architecture uses [Prisma](https://www.prisma.io/).

+The benefits of using Prisma are:

+- It abstracts away the complexity of the native PostgreSQL driver.
+- It provides a more intuitive API for interacting with the database.
+- It provides type-safety at the repository level.
+- It is a widely used library, with a large community and a lot of documentation.

+The drawbacks of using Prisma are:

+- It is a third-party library, and not directly maintained by the creators of PostgreSQL.
+In rare cases, this may result in compatibility issues.
+- It stores generated types in the Node Modules directory, and can cause the directory to bliat significantly.

 ## Conclusion